m-sheikhan/Photo_Album/README.md

 The Docker image file is made by workflow and also exist on Docker hub: sheikhan/photoalbum:latest

+1) Run the following command to pull the Docker image from Docker hub:
+	  $docker pull sheikhan/photoalbum:latest

+2) From the project directory, start your application by running:
+  	$docker-compose up

 You can also make a Docker image for you.
 Before making a Docker image, please note to the following hints:
 - Dockerfile is included and can be used for image creation
 - please rename the dockerignorefile to .dockerignorefile